 The Intensifying Pressure

-A wave of protests began to sweep across Eastern Europe in the late 1980s, challenging the repressive regimes of the Soviet Bloc.
-East Germany was no exception.
-Mass demonstrations calling for change started taking place in various cities, including Leipzig and Dresden.
+A series of protests emerged in the Eastern Europe since 1989, to overthrow the dreadful regimes of USSR Bloc.
+And East Germany was no exception.
+Ample protesting for the change began in various cities including Leipzig and Dresden.

 The Opening of the Borders